cis198-2016s/slides/01/content.md

 ---
 ## Lifetimes

-- There's one more piece to the ownership puzzle: Lifetimes
+- There's one more piece to the ownership puzzle: Lifetimes.
-- However, these are quite complicated and deserve more time than we'll give them today, so we'll leave them out for the time being
+- However, these are quite complicated and deserve more time than we'll give them today, so we'll leave them out for the time being.

 ---
 ## Example: Vectors

-You can iterate over `Vec`s in three different ways:
+- You can iterate over `Vec`s in three different ways:

 ```rust
 let mut vs = vec![0,1,2,3,4,5,6];